a-bonus/a-bonus.github.io/mixed-factorial-anova.md

 _(Note: Don't worry too much about the technical details now, just know these checks are important before fully trusting the results.
 Statistical software often helps check these.)_

-## Module 5: Decoding the Results - Significance & Interpretation
+## Decoding the Results - Significance & Interpretation

 When you run a Mixed Factorial ANOVA, you'll typically look at three main things (using F-tests and associated p-values):